Antony-Thornton/MS3---Online-Cookbook/README.md

     * Most of the structure is in place
     * Some changes to the CSS are required in order to fix display issues
     * Testing needs to be created and completed
     * Some wording changes need to be completed in the python code.
         At the moment it says info for info which is bad practice

+    Update as of - 13/03/2022
+    * CRUD functionality seems to be working.
+        The user can now create, edit, delete and update recipes
+    * The community recipe page is currently looping through ALL users in the database and repeating recipes
+    * ReadMe is in a good position with small updates and spelling checks required
+    * Testing needs to be created and completed.
+    * Need to tidy up code structure and layout